Killing the Kordovas

 Words come easily to writer Danni Hewitt.
-If only success did the same.
-The news of America’s latest reality sweetheart inking a major book deal sends Danni spiraling into depression, to the point where the idea of soothing her jealousy with a murderous rampage appeals to her.
+Success…not so much.
+When Krystal Kordova, America’s latest reality sweetheart, inks a major book deal, Danni spirals into depression to the point where the idea of soothing her jealousy with a murderous rampage appeals to her.

 Is the pen deadlier than the sword?
 Stick with Danni and find out.

 Okay, before I get started here I need to take an informal poll.
 How many people here have read Delilah in Pastels?
 Show of hands, even the wait staff…gotta make sure we’re thorough here.
 Wow, that many.
 And you all liked it?
 Even the people raising their hands who didn’t read the book or never heard of it, just so they don’t feel left out?
 You liked that piece of shit book, too?

 Well, congratulations.
 You guys are basically spearheading the downfall of civilization as we know it.
 I’m serious.
 You do realize the soccer mom hack who wrote that steaming pile of horse crap can’t spell to save her life, right?
 Okay, I apologize.
 “Write” probably isn’t the proper word to use here, because I know writers, and am I a writer.
 Writers actually invest thought and planning into a project, whereas Cindy Shore basically set a sheet of tracing paper over somebody else’s book and outlined all the sentences.